Breadcrumb

 Benefits for which ZUS is responsible

-Pursuant to the Act of 13 October 1998 on the social insurance system, the Social Insurance Institution establishes entitlement to insurance benefits and pays them out.
-ZUS also pays out other benefits under separate legislation.
+Pursuant to the Act of 13 October 1998 on the social insurance system, the Social Insurance Institution determines entitlements to social insurance benefits and pays them out.
+Under separate regulations, ZUS also pays out a number of non-contributory benefits.
+These benefits constitute an additional, non-insurance pillar of the Polish social security system.

-The types of benefits that may be provided depending on current living situation are as follows:
+The types of benefits that may be provided depending on current life situation are as follows:

 • sickness allowance,